Peter Biddle: Software career

 On August 8, 2007, London-based company Trampoline Systems, a company exploring what they called The Enterprise 2.0 space announced Biddle would be moving to London to join them as Vice President of Development after leaving Microsoft.
 While at Trampoline, Biddle ran all product development and engineering efforts.

 In 2008, Biddle joined Intel Corporation as a director of the Google program office.
 During his tenure at Intel, he also served in other positions, including evangelist and General Manager of Intel's AppUp digital storefront, which was shuttered in 2014 after four years' operation, Director of the Intel Atom Developer Program, described as "...a framework for developers to create and sell software applications for netbooks with support for handhelds and smart phones available in the future", and General Manager of Intel's Cloud Services Platform.

 In 2009 he became a surprise witness in the RealNetworks, Inc. v.
 DVD Copy Control Association, Inc. case where, as one of the drafters of the CSS license, he served as an expert on certain CSS licensing issues at the heart of the case.

 For more than 3 years during Biddle's tenure at Intel, he hosted the podcast "MashUp Radio", an online publication sponsored by Intel.

+Industrial Design Career

-In 2014, Biddle founded TradLabs, a company using technology to make rock climbing safer and more accessible.
+In 2014, Biddle founded TradLabs, a company that designed new hardware intended to make outdoor sports safer and more accessible.

+Biddle became CIO of Modica Microindustries in 2019.
+Modica builds interconnected systems for micromanufacturing and houses their systems in re-purposed and re-built metal shipping containers.
+In 2021, Modica was accepted into the STANLEY + Techstars accelerator program focused on AI in advanced manufacturing.
+The company billed itself as "building a self healing and self organizing factory-as-a-service platform for deployment anywhere on earth and (eventually) in space."